-The dome lamps come on when any door is opened.
-They turn off after all the doors are closed.
+The dome lamps come on when a door is opened.

 The dome lamps can also be turned on by turning the knob, located next to the exterior lamps control, clockwise to the farthest position.
 In this position, the dome lamps will remain on whether a door is opened or closed.